Chapter 1: History of the Football Jersey – From Ancient Jersey Art to Modern Functionality

 - Handmade details: embroidery or appliqués in Bundesliga style.

-4.2 Futuristic accents
+4.2 Futuristic Accents

 Controversial twist: Influencer @SportChic combines a children's football jersey with neon tights – a statement against conventional clothing norms.